chhiara/tRAX/README.md

    - Alignment columns are annotated with the Sprinzel tRNA numbers, with a few complications
      - Columns not in sprinzel positions are given arbitrary names like "gap1", "gap2" etc
      - Columns before and after the tRNA are given names "head1" ... , "tail1" ... resplectively
-   - These are visualed in the "coverage" and "allcoverage" table
+   - These are visualized in the "coverage" and "allcoverage" table
      - "coverage" shows  grid for each tRNA transcript and sample
      - "allcoverage shows for each sample, the total tRNA coverage and is colored by amino acid.
      - There are also the "uniq" files, these coverage colored by specificity of the mapping